 - 3.7.1 Competitors representing a Climbing Team shall, when climbing, wear a distinctive team - a) which shall include a uniform top (which may be long sleeved, short sleeved or a tank) in the Climbing Team sporting colors or of similarly distinct design/colors.
-Such tops may also bear the logo of the Climbing Team; and - b) the colors and designs of which should be the same for all Team Members within each round of a competition; however, the apparel styles may be different. - 3.7.2 Verification of team uniform rule adherence is at the discretion of the Jury President, any such verification must check all athletes similarly (e.g., when the athlete transits from Isolation to the Competition Area), and such verification shall not be subject to appeal.
+Such tops may also bear the logo of the Climbing Team; and - b) the colors and designs of the team uniformwhich should be the same for all Team Members within each round of a competition; however, the apparel styles may be different; and. - c)3.7.2 verification Verification of team uniform rule adherence is at the discretion of the Jury President, any such verification must check all athletes similarly (e.g., when the athlete transits from Isolation to the Competition Area), and such checking verification shall not be subject to appeal.